HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 In multivariable-adjusted analyses, women reporting RLS symptoms at least 15 times per month were 41% more likely to have

+hypertension than those with no RLS symptoms.
 Among the potential underlying mechanisms, the authors point out that most patients

 with RLS have periodic limb movements during sleep, which cause elevations in both heart rate and blood pressure at night